Paying for College

 It's never too late to start saving for college.
 Even a small amount tucked away can help make ends meet when you're on a tight budget in college.
 Of course, the earlier you start saving, the more you'll have.
 Remember each dollar saved for college is one less dollar you'll have to borrow.
 For help setting up a budget that includes college expenses, check out Oklahoma Money Matters' Budget Calculator.

 Next tab: "Employee Benefits"

-We refer to grants and scholarships as "free money" or "gift aid" because it's money you can use to pay for college that you won't have to pay back.
-When looking for money for college, it's best to seek free money before opting for student loans.
+We refer to grants and scholarships as "free money" or "gift aid" because it's money you can use for college that you won't have to pay back.
+When looking for college funds, it’s best to seek free money before opting for student loans.

 Grants and scholarships are offered to college students for a variety of reasons.
 And, they are available through many sources including your state, your college, private organizations and the federal government.

 Be sure to check out local organizations, such as your church and community groups, for local and nationwide scholarships.
 Check out our scholarships page to search for scholarships by deadline or category.

 Remember, scholarships are awarded based on a variety of criteria, including need, merit, residency, field of study, family history, skills, hobbies and volunteer work.
 Scholarship application deadlines vary, and may be due before you begin classes.
 Check out your local library to find scholarships and use our Scholarship Success Guide to help improve the quality of your applications.

 The federal government offers many types of financial aid for college including grants, loans and the Federal Work-Study program.
 The first step to receiving any type of federal financial aid is to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA may also be required for some sources of state aid and some scholarships.